-Metaphors for the apparent intelligence of evolution finding the "ideal" solution abound.
+Metaphors for evolution abound.
 Water flows downhill.
 It flows into your basement through a complicated sequence of paths.
 Alternatively, if you put ten consecutive bags, each with a hidden hole over a leaking bag of water, the water in the innermost bag will find its way to the floor.
 In fact, you could put 10,000 bags or 10 million bags, each with a hole in it over a leaking bag and the water would successfully find its way through the almost infinitely complex maze.
 This does not mean water has a mind or is being controlled by the space aliens.
 Water is following a very simple natural law.
 Molecules move downhill.
-Given a path, the water ends up downhill.
-Evolution is driven by similarly simple natural laws.
+Given a path, then the water ends up downhill.
+This is exactly the same natural law that drives evolution.

-The spread of culture is a simple metaphor for how evolution leads to a new species or a new behavior displacing the old species or old behavior.
-If one culture landed on North America in the 1600s with guns and resistance to some very virulent diseases, it would have a reproductive advantage.
-What could you predict would happen in less than 500 years?
-The invading cultures would experience relative reproductive success.
+A simple metaphor for how evolution leads to a new species or behavior displacing the old species or old behavior is the spread of culture.
+If one culture landed on North America in the 1600s with guns and resistance to some very virulent diseases, what could you predict would happen in less than 500 years?
+The invading gene pool would experience relative reproductive success.
 That culture would own everything.
 The existing culture would be annihilated.